MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Security/Update-MgSecurityInformationProtectionLabelPolicySetting.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphSecurityInformationProtectionPolicySetting>`: informationProtectionPolicySetting
+`BODYPARAMETER <IMicrosoftGraphSecurityInformationProtectionPolicySetting>`: informationProtectionPolicySetting
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[DefaultLabelId <String>]`:
   - `[IsDowngradeJustificationRequired <Boolean?>]`: Exposes whether justification input is required on label downgrade.
   - `[IsMandatory <Boolean?>]`: Exposes whether mandatory labeling is enabled.